ObserveRTC/website/content/en/docs/Overview/_index.md

 Monitoring RTC applications is separated into two parts: Sampling, and Analyzing.
-Sampling a WebRTC Calls we collect information from client side provided by the browser or integrated video platforms (see different integrations)
+Sampling a WebRTC Calls we collect information from client side provided by the browser or integrated video platforms

 ### Components
 **WebExtrApp** is a development toolkit for WebRTC Monitoring integrations.